 There is at least one exception that can garner injury victims some relief under these circumstances.
 The legal doctrine of “last clear chance” may enable partially-responsible injury victims to pursue other parties for compensation in some cases.
 As this issue can be complicated, consulting a personal injury attorney in Hanover County may be beneficial.

 Consulting legal counsel as soon as possible following an accident may be the most effective means of ensuring compliance with the statute of limitations.
-Pursuing these claims in a timely fashion can be crucial to the success of a personal injury claim.
+Pursuing these claims in a timely fashion can be crucial to the success of a lawsuit.